billyzkid/phamine/README.md

 	5 specs, 0 failures in 0.022s

-Or simply this output if you've initialized the ConsoleReporter with the verbose flag set to false:
+Or, if you initialize the ConsoleReporter with the verbose flag set to false, then you will simply see this:

 	5 specs, 0 failures in 0.022s